 The following lettered definitions are associated ONLY with Community Revitalization Strategy in Scoring Section XIV C 2)b) of the QAP.

-a) “Community Revitalization Strategy” shall mean a deliberate, concerted, and locally approved plan or documented interconnected series of local efforts with local stakeholder support intended to improve and enhance specific aspects of a Community (defined below).
+a) “Community Revitalization Strategy” (CRS) shall mean a deliberate, concerted, and locally approved plan or documented interconnected series of local efforts with local stakeholder support intended to improve and enhance specific aspects of a Community (defined below).
+Please note: A locally approved plan is but one method of documentation, but and because formalized plans are beyond the capabilities of all municipalities in the state, well-documented efforts taking place outside of formalized plans are equally acceptable for this purpose.

-b) “Community” shall mean the Project area for a Community Revitalization Strategy.
+b) “Community Revitalization Strategy Area” (CRSA) shall mean the Project area for a Community Revitalization Strategy.
 An area of a pre-designated size that is larger than a parcel, PUD, or subdivision, but small enough that one municipality or county (or a small conglomerate of municipalities or counties) can have jurisdiction over it.
-A Community can also align with an existing Community Development Block Grant (CDBG) Entitlement Area, Neighborhood Strategy Area (NSA), or Community Revitalization Strategy Area (CRSA).
+A CRSA can also align with an existing area designated for development such as a Community Development Block Grant (CDBG) Target Area, Neighborhood Strategy Area (NSA), or Tax Increment Finance (TIF) District.

 c) “Affordable Housing” – For the purposes of Community Revitalization Strategy Section XIV C2)b) only, the term “Affordable Housing” is defined by one of the following criteria: